Ansar Bait al-Maqdis: Overview

 ABM emerged from a number of indigenous Salafi jihadist groups in the Sinai Peninsula.
-Some of these groups had ties to Salafi jihadis in Gaza or leaders that had previously fought abroad, including with al-Qaeda.
+Some of these groups had ties to Salafi jihadis in Gaza.

 ABM rose from the chaos in Sinai that began with the uprising in January 2011.
 Its operations increased in the wake of the 2013 Egyptian coup d'état, shifting its main target from Israel to Egyptian security forces, declaring the Egyptian army and police apostates that can be killed.

-ABM was believed to have been the main group behind militant activity in the Sinai.
+ABM was believed to have been the main group behind terrorist activity in the Sinai.
 From September 2013 to late January 2014, ABM claimed responsibility for a rapid succession of mass scale attacks throughout Egypt, including the attempted assassination of the Egyptian interior minister Mohamed Ibrahim.
 ABM recruited Bedouins as well as other Egyptians and people of other nationalities.
 Ten leaders from the group were reported to have escaped from the Sinai to Gaza and Marsa Matrouh in late 2013.

-During 2014, ABM sent emissaries to ISIL in Syria to seek financial support, weapons and tactical advice.
-On 10 November 2014, many members of ABM took an oath of allegiance to Abu Bakr al-Baghdadi, the leader of ISIL.
-Following this pledge, ISIL supporters within ABM formed an official branch of ISIL in the region, known as Wilayat Sinai, the Sinai Province of the Islamic State (or ISIL-SP).
+During 2014, ABM sent emissaries to IS in Syria to seek financial support, weapons and tactical advice.
+On 10 November 2014, many members of ABM took an oath of allegiance to Abu Bakr al-Baghdadi, the leader of IS.
+Following this pledge, IS supporters within ABM formed an official branch of IS in the region, known as Wilayat Sinai, the Sinai Province of the Islamic State (or IS-SP).

 Designation as a terrorist organization

-ABM or ISIL-SP was designated a terrorist organization by Egypt, the UAE, the United Kingdom, and the United States.
+ABM or IS-SP was designated a terrorist organization by Egypt, the UAE, the United Kingdom, and the United States.